takumib/cpsc210-labs/labs/lab9_2/lab9.md

 }
 ```

-While this approach does indeed create the object, you'lneed to manually adjust the characteristics of your `Person` like so:
+While this approach does indeed create the object, you will need to manually adjust the characteristics of your `Person` like so:

 ```c++
 Person* p = new Person();